chikinn/hanabi/doc_hat_player.md

 ## Clue encoding

-[Update February 2019: `hat_player` now doesn't give empty clues anymore.]

 There are two variants of Hanabi.
 One variant allows you to give a clue pointing to 0 cards ("You have no blue cards in your hand") while the other disallows it.
 The first variant is slightly easier, especially for a strategy using a coding function for the clues, because in that variant there are always 40 possible clues in a 5 player game, and 30 possible clues in a 4 player game.
 In this variant, the clue encoding strategy can be very simple: just pick 9 out of those 30/40 clues to encode the 9 remainder classes modulo 9.
-This is what the current implementation does.

-It is possible to adapt the implementation to the second variant.
-In a game without multicolor it's always possible to give 9 different clues which can be unambiguously interpreted by the other players (and 12 in a 5 player game).
+However, it is not hard to also encode 9 clues when empty clues are disallowed.
+Since February 2019, this bot never gives empty clues anymore.
 You can give each players the following unambiguous three clues:

 * Clue their newest card with a color clue
 * Clue their newest card with a number clue
 * Give any clue not involving their newest card (this is always possible in a non-multicolor game).

+This is always possible if you don't play with multicolor (rainbow) cards.
 In a multicolor game it's a bit trickier, since you cannot always give the last clue.
 Namely it's impossible iff their first card is a multicolor card, and all the cards in their hand have the same number.
+This happens approximately once in every 100 games.
+Therefore, in the rainbow variant for four players, this bot performs 0.2pp worse than in purple (a six suit game where the extra suit is its own color).
-However, he following encoding works 99.99+% of the times in a 5 player game: Clues 0-7 are given as above, cluing the first card of another player by either color or number.
+For 5 players we do something slightly different: Clues 0-7 are given as above, cluing the first card of another player by either color or number.
 Clue 8 is given by giving *any* other player a clue not involving their first card.
-Since it's overwhelmingly unlikely that you cannot do that, it doesn't matter what you do if that's impossible (even if you resign that case it doesn't significantly change the win percentage).
+Since it's overwhelmingly unlikely that you cannot do that, it doesn't matter what you do if that's impossible.
+This situation has never come up in the hundreds of thousands of simulations.

 ## Thinking out of turn